 Check these out!
 At last, the end of boring, traditional unit plaques!
 Full colour wall or desk plaques, digitally-printed on aluminium panels (0.6mm thick), mounted on a solid timber wall plaque using our digital dye-sublimation process; with three standard sizes; 175x125mm, 200x150mm, 250mm x 200mm and 300x250mm – and available in wood stain, blue, green or black (all colours in a high gloss piano finish).
 The dye sublimation digital printing process is a method of applying an image to special polymer-coated metals, ceramics and polyesters.

 Koskin Soft-Feel Medal Wallet: If you’re looking for an elegant, high quality, secure, faux leather solution to storing or carrying your medals to and from parades and functions – then this, is it!
-Tastefully finished in black and fully-lined, this brilliant soft-feel, faux leather medal wallet is specially designed to hold a full rack of full size medals, in excess of the normal 160mm protocol width.
+Tastefully finished in black and fully-lined, this brilliant soft-feel, faux leather medal wallet is specially designed to hold a full rack of full size medals, up to the 160-200mm protocol width.
 Two secure fold-over flaps and a pre-punched security tab to hold your medals means your precious family heirlooms are held safely and securely.
 The final fold-over flap features a full-length velcro seal.
 There’s also a clear-windowed card holder, to record your details, or keep your association or organisation membership card.
 When folded for travel or pocket storage, the secured wallet measures approximately 200mm long x 120mm wide x 28mm deep (when in use).
 Ideal as an alternative to a presentation case, these wallets can also be folded into a display.

 The complete set of seven, General Service (Rising Sun) Badges of the Australian Army, from the Boer War through to the present day issue.
 Plus!
 As an option, the unofficial but often worn Camel Corps badge of WW1!
 The collection comprises the 1902 first and second badges, the 1904 third iteration, Camel Corps badge (if ordered as a $18 option), 1949, 1956, 1969 and 1991 badges; all perfect full-size exact metal replicas to parade standard, mounted in a craftsman-built frame with Australia’s Coat of Arms and badges descriptions.
 The frame is black and gold, with double-matted cream over gold and a green backing.
 Pack and post on this item needs to be confirmed, but is generally between $45 and $70 including fuel levies (sorry no, frames do not qualify for free shipping).